How to pay income tax in Thailand

 Will you pay taxes in Thailand as an expat?

-Income tax in Thailand is based on assessable income, which covers employment salary, professional fees, interests, dividends and capital gains on securities, any royalties, rental of property, and income from consulting or contracting.
-Basically, most forms of earnings over THB150,000 per year are taxable in Thailand.
+Income tax in Thailand is based on assessable income, which covers employment salary, professional fees, interests, dividends, and capital gains on securities, royalties, property rental, and income from consulting or contracting.
+Basically, most forms of earnings over THB 150,000 per year are taxable in Thailand.

 A tax identification number in Thailand is a small card with your tax ID on it.
 To apply for a tax ID, you need to go to the tax office and present the following documents:

-• A valid lease agreement for six months or more
+• a valid lease agreement for 6 months or more;

-On the other hand, if you are working remotely from Thailand, it's not as cut and dry.
+On the other hand, working remotely from Thailand is not as straightforward.

-As we've mentioned above, the Thai tax department will first determine whether you are a tax resident or not.
+As mentioned above, the Thai tax department will first determine whether you are a tax resident.

 Tax residents are people who reside in Thailand for 180 days or more during a calendar year.
 Non-residents are those who spend under 180 days in the country during one calendar year.

-Residents are required by law to pay personal income tax for the income they earn in Thailand and a portion of the income they earn abroad.
+By law, residents are required to pay personal income tax on the income they earn in Thailand and a portion of the income they earn abroad.
 Non-residents, on the other hand, will only need to pay tax on the income they earn in Thailand.

-In summary, digital nomads or remote workers, who spend less than 6 months in Thailand and work for employers overseas, will not need to pay taxes in Thailand.
+In summary, digital nomads or remote workers who spend less than 6 months in Thailand and work for employers overseas will not need to pay taxes in Thailand.
+Keep in mind this is not legal without a Thai work permit and the right visa.

 However, if you are looking to generate income from Thailand, you will need to first make sure you have all the needed paperwork in place.